-Tiny printing problems happen to everybody — it’s the nature of the beast!
-Luckily, most of these small snags are easy to fix without the need for expert backup.
-These tips will help you tackle some of the most common printing glitches:
+With just an hour until you have to give a major presentation, the office printer isn’t cooperating.
+Before you fetch a Louisville Slugger and begin “Office Space”ing your company’s only MFD, there’s a chance that the issue is something easily remedied.
+Tiny printing problems happen to everybody—it’s the nature of the beast!
+Fortunately, most of these small snags are easy to fix without the need for expert backup.
+Let’s take a look at some tips to help you tackle some of the most common printing glitches.

 Printing Too Slow

 If your print jobs are so slow that you’re convinced that someone dumped molasses in the paper tray, there are a few reasons why this could be the case.
 Slow printing can happen for two main reasons: file size and network connection.